 Enter the last name, specialty or keyword for your search below.

-The Ventilator-Dependent Patient Rehabilitation Unit in the Johns Hopkins Bayview Care Center is designed to decrease or eliminate the need for mechanical ventilation for medically complex patients requiring frequent physician intervention at least three times a week.
+The Ventilator-Dependent Patient Rehabilitation Unit in Specialty Hospital Programs is designed to decrease or eliminate the need for mechanical ventilation for medically complex patients requiring frequent physician intervention at least three times a week.
 Upon admission, the patient must require a ventilator, have a tracheostomy, and require frequent suctioning.
 A pulmonary consultation is required for all participants to include the potential for active weaning.

 Conditions treated through the program

 Conditions that that affect older adults are treated at the Unit, including: